RuthAngus/stardate/paper/paper.md

-These stars change slowly in brightness and temperature, so measuring their ages via placement on the Hertzsprung-Russell or color-magnitude diagram can be imprecise. stardate combines alternative dating methods with isochrone placement to infer more precise and accurate ages than any one method alone.
+These stars change slowly in brightness and temperature, so measuring their ages via placement on the Hertzsprung-Russell or color-magnitude diagram can be imprecise.
+*stardate* combines alternative dating methods with isochrone placement to infer more precise and accurate ages than any one method alone.
-Users provide observable stellar properties that place stars on a Hertzsprung-Russell or color-magnitude diagram, such as apparent magnitudes, parallax, spectroscopic parameters (if available) and asteroseismic parameters (if available).
+Users provide observable stellar properties that place stars on a Hertzsprung-Russell or color-magnitude diagram, such as apparent magnitudes, parallax, plus spectroscopic parameters and asteroseismic parameters (if available).
 They can also provide other information relating to stellar age, such as a rotation period.
-Based on these observables, stardate combines different dating methods to estimate posterior probability density functions over stellar age and other parameters such as distance, extinction, metallicity and mass or evolutionary stage.
+Based on these observables, stardate combines the different dating methods to estimate posterior probability density functions over stellar age, as well as other parameters such as distance, extinction, metallicity and mass or evolutionary stage.
-This process is similar to isochrone fitting, where rotation period is an additional observable dimension that is directly related to age, mass and evolutionary stage.
 The paper describing the method in more detail is Angus et al. (in prep).

-stardate is built on top of the isochrones Python package.
-Development of stardate happens on GitHub and any issues can be raised there.
+*stardate* is built on top of the *isochrones* Python package.
+Development of *stardate* happens on GitHub and any issues can be raised there.

 # References